!Header Logo

 Nearly one in every 10 cats will demonstrate an aversion to the litter box at one point or another.
 If your cat is eliminating outside of her box and making a mess on your floors and carpets, it’s time to act!
-Here, your Waterdown, ON veterinarian tells you about five reasons your cat might be avoiding her bathroom:
+Understanding litter box habits is just one aspect of cat care.
+For a comprehensive guide on all your feline friend’s needs, check out our article on Cat Care 101: Fluffy’s Basic Needs.
+Now, let’s explore five reasons your cat might be avoiding her bathroom, as explained by your Waterdown, ON veterinarian:

 Not Clean Enough